usnistgov/oscal-tools/xslt/generate/readme.md

 The industry-leading [Saxon processor](https://www.saxonica.com/products/products.xml) has been relied on for development and testing.

 The codebase should function to produce the same outputs in any conformant XSLT engine supporting the necessary functions (as described below).
-Since Saxon is [readily available](https://sourceforge.net/projects/saxon/files/Saxon-HE/10/Java/), Saxon syntax is given below for convenience.
+Since Saxon is [readily available](https://sourceforge.net/projects/saxon/files/Saxon-HE/10/Java/), command-line syntax for Saxon is given below for convenience.

 ### Java Saxon CL